kevinbanh-1/Logistic-Regression-Analysis-Over-the-Titanic/README.md

 # Logistic-Regression-Analysis-Over-the-Titanic
-This project is over the Titanic kaggle set and focuses on predicting what traits in a passenger aboard the Titanic lead to better survival
+This project is over the Titanic kaggle set and focuses on predicting what traits in a passenger aboard the Titanic lead to better chances of survival.
+All analysis is done in R.

 ### Analysis includes:
   * Building a logistic regression model